The Wife (2017 film): Plot

 In 1992, Joseph Castleman wins the Nobel Prize in Literature, but his wife Joan seems strangely unhappy about it.
 Their adult son David, who idolizes his father, seeks critique of his first short story, which Joe keeps putting off.
 The trio flies to Stockholm as Nathaniel Bone, a biographer with a taste for scandal, tries to ingratiate himself with the Castlemans.
 Joan's unhappiness worsens as adulation is heaped on Joseph.
 His attempts to publicly thank her for supporting him embitter her further.

 At Smith College in 1958, a young Joan Archer, a college student and aspiring writer, is awed by her professor Joseph Castleman, a handsome, young, married man, and his force of personality and advice.
-Later, Joan meets a published alumna author whose cynical view of opportunities available to female writers disheartens her.
+Later, Joan meets a published alumna author, Elaine Mozell, whose cynical view of opportunities available to female writers disheartens her.

 In Stockholm in 1992, Nathaniel, sensing Joan's emotional state, induces her to talk with him over drinks and says that he believes Joan has ghostwritten a major portion or even all of each of Joe’s novels.
 While Joan admits nothing, Nathaniel is convinced by their conversation that he is correct.
 Meanwhile, Joe begins to seduce a young photographer assigned to him, but just as he begins his seduction, his watch alarm goes off for him to take his heart pills, cooling the moment, and she leaves the room.
 Joe accuses Joan of abandoning him, while Joan expresses outrage over his attempted affair.
-The argument ceases when they learn that their daughter Susannah has given birth.
+The argument ceases when they learn that their daughter Susannah has given birth to their grandson, Max.